oliver32767/cork/readme.md

 To get state from a running service, send a GET request to `/~cork/<key>`.
 The response will be in the form `key=value`.
+If no key is specified, Cork will return all available values.

 ### Using cork.py to Set and Get State From a running Cork Service